 • Suction power.
 Manufacturers typically use watts (usually between 500 to 2,000 watts) or amps (between 6 to 12 amps) to describe a vacuum's suction power.
 However, these metrics simply indicate how much power the machine consumes.
 High power consumption doesn’t always translate into more suction power — a vacuum’s overall design and quality also impact performance.

 Some manufacturers disclose their vacuum’s suction power in air watts (how many watts the machine consumes to move air).
 This metric is usually more reliable but doesn’t necessarily reflect the true suction power of the vacuum while in use.
-Since air watts are often measured directly at the machine’s motor, that fails to take into account how the filter, hose or cleaning attachment diameter affect air flow.
+Since air watts are often measured directly at the machine’s motor, that fails to take into account how the filter, hose or cleaning attachment diameter affects airflow.
 Still, if a vacuum has more air watts, it’ll probably provide powerful suction capacity.
 A vacuum with 100 air watts or more is recommended.

 • Adjustable suction.
 Some vacuums have different suction settings for hard floors and low- or high-pile carpets.
 The suction power can be adjusted with buttons located near the handle or by opening or closing vents in the floor cleaning attachment.